dominodatalab/domino-code-assist-docs/docs/snippets/snippets-working.md

 Snippets can be edited:

    - In the git repository with your regular git workflow for this repo.
-   - In the notebook using LCA.
+   - In the notebook using Code Assist.
    - With VSCode by opening a workspace with VSCode for this project in Domino.

 ### Enable Editing